outde-xyz/website/content/Tutorials/outdex_writing_guide.md

 ```
 ~~~

-This also works in the comments section and does not depend on any javascript.
+This also works in the comments section, but there it requires some finicky Javascript injections and thus might not work on every browser.

 ### Mathematics